nas256/ece3400_team13/labs/lab3.md

 ### Memory Block & Controller

-The `MAZE_MAPPER` module is responsible for storing a 5x4 array of 8 bit colors in a volatile memory block, communicating these values to the VGA module to correctly display them in a 5x4 grid on our screen, and to provide a write port to the data block to allow our SPI module to update its internal data.
+The `MAZE_MAPPER` module is responsible for storing a 5x4 array of 8 bit colors in a volatile memory block, communicating these values to the VGA module to correctly display them in a 5x4 grid on our screen.
+It provides a write port to the data block to allow our SPI module to update its internal data.

 Storing the data is simple, and in order to do that we use a 5x4 multidimensional array of registers:

 ```verilog
 reg [7:0] grid_array [3:0][4:0];
 ```

 In order to communicate this data back to the VGA driver, we need to provide an 8-bit COLOR_OUT value for any PIXEL_X or PIXEL_Y input.
 We do this by mapping every 100 pixels to an element in this array, so that each tile is 100 pixels tall and 100 pixels wide.
 To do this, we can integer divide the pixel inputs by 100 to turn them into array indecies.
-We recognize that a more efficient way to do this would be to make the tiles the size of a power of 2 and use a left-shift to divide, the fpga is more than capable of doing this divide quickly enough:
+We recognize that a more efficient way to do this would be to make the tiles the size of a power of 2 and use a left-shift to divide.
+However, the FPGA is more than capable of doing this divide quickly enough:

 ```verilog
 always @ (*) begin